home-assistant/developers.home-assistant/docs/app_integration_setup.md

 The endpoint will register the device with Home Assistant:

  - Generate a unique webhook endpoint that the app can use to send data back to Home Assistant.
- - Use the storage helper to store data
+ - Use the storage helper to store data.
  - Registering the iOS device with the [device registry](device_registry_index)
  - Make the device available as a notification target